 The manufactured parts are assembled together in our assembly hall, well-equipped and spacious for mechanical, electrical, pneumatic and hydraulic installations.

-What started off as an idea on the drawing board is now a complete automated solution, ready to be installed at the customer's site.
+What started off as an idea is now a complete automated solution, ready to be installed at the customer's site.

 The world’s leading trade show for industrial technology took place in Hannover, Germany the first week of April.
 Among the exhibitors was Siemens, who for the first time chose to present a Norwegian company at their stand: Tronrud Engineering and the packaging machine TCP.